-These are typical ASP.Net aspx pages and can utilize all of the functionalities available within ASP.Net including code-behind, code-beside, inline coding etc. These are compiled by .Net runtime like normal pages.
-If you deploy your custom ASPX pages within _layouts folder or within SharePoint application using a virtual directory, you will not be able to use SharePoint master pages and have to deploy your master page within the virtual directory or _layouts folder.
+These are typical ASP.Net aspx pages and can utilize all of the functionalities available within ASP.Net including code-behind, code-beside, inline coding, etc. These are compiled by .Net runtime like normal pages.
+If you deploy your custom ASPX pages within the _layouts folder or within the SharePoint application using a virtual directory, you will not be able to use SharePoint master pages and have to deploy your master page within the virtual directory or _layouts folder.

 Application Pages cannot use contents as this concept is associated with SharePoint Page Layouts not with ASP.Net.
-Since application pages are compiled once, they are much faster Normally application pages are not web part pages, hence can only contain server controls or user controls and cannot be personalized by users.
+Since application pages are compiled once, they are much faster Normally application pages are not web part pages, hence they can only contain server controls or user controls and cannot be personalized by users.

-Site pages are used within Sandboxed solutions.
+SharePoint 2010 Site pages are used within Sandboxed solutions.

 One of the biggest catch of the SharePoint is the page layouts, where you can modify page once for a specific content type and then you can create multiple pages using the same page layout with different contents.
-In this case, contents are stored within database for better manageability of data with all the advantages of a data driven system like searching, indexing, compression, etc and page layouts are stored on file system and final page is created by merging both of them and then the outcome is pared by SharePoint not compiled.
+In this case, contents are stored within the database for better manageability of data with all the advantages of a data-driven system like searching, indexing, compression, etc and page layouts are stored on the file system and final page is created by merging both of them and then the outcome is pared by SharePoint not compiled.

 SharePoint specific features like Information Management Policies, Workflows, auditing, security roles can only be defined against site pages not against application pages.
-Since they are rendered not compiled hence it is not easy to add any inline code, code behind or code beside.
+Since they are rendered not compiled hence it is not easy to add any inline code, code-behind or code beside.